 New Mexico and Texas have “statutes of limitations” that set forth the time in which individuals must file specific types of cases.
 There are specific statutes of limitation that also apply to personal injury cases.

 New Mexico Statute of Limitations for Personal Injury

-In New Mexico, personal injury victims must file their lawsuit seeking compensation for their injuries within three years of the date the personal injury accident occurs.
+In New Mexico, personal injury victims must file their lawsuit within three years of the date the personal injury accident occurs.
 For example, if you find yourself injured as a result of another person’s careless decisions or behavior on September 1, 2017, you would have until September 1, 2020 to file your personal injury lawsuit if the suit was to be filed in New Mexico.